methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-01-16-zfs-btrfs-bitrot-avoidance.md

 ---
 title: ZFS and BTRFS Bitrot Avoidance?
 date: 2014-01-16 16:39:05
-excerpt: "Have you ever heard of bitrot?
-Well if not you should head over to here and have a read.
-I was sent this article by a colleague and I thought it was a..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Have you ever heard of bitrot?
 Well if not you should head over to [here](http://en.wikipedia.org/wiki/Bit_rot "http\://en.wikipedia.org/wiki/Bit_rot")